AllenInstitute/scrattch.taxonomy/examples/build_MTG_patchseq_taxonomy.md

 ```
 The `buildPatchseqTaxonomy` function return/created the following:

-* An updated AIT.anndata object for patchseq mapping and QC steps.
+* An updated AIT.anndata object for Patch-seq mapping and QC steps.
 * Created the required marker and expression variables for 'QC_markers' and save under 'mode.name' in the uns
 * Created the required cell to cluster 'membership' variables and save under 'mode.name' in the uns
 * An updated dendrogram and a saved in the 'mode.name' subdirectory